JainamBheda/Spring-Boot-by-Jainam-Bheda/Spring IoC Container.md

 - annotations / POJOs

 `Since the container , not the developer controls object creation and wiring`
-- That's why it is called Inversion of Control
+- That's why it is called Inversion of Control.

+There are two types of IoC Containers